ajaybirbal/photogram-backend/README.md

 # Backend for photogram

 Photogram is an instragram clone app.
-Created by Ajay Birbal for learning purposes.
+This is REST API backend for instagram clone app.

-This app uses nodejs, express and knexjs.
+This app uses nodejs, express, express-validator and knexjs.
 Database used is postgresql.

 ## Signup routes